KezMill/edition_test_km/paratext/docs/getting-started.md

 IMAGE

-After you switch to edit mode, scroll down to update your URLs, replacing **edition_template** in the base URL with your edition's repository name and replacing **recoveryhub** in the URL with your GitHub username.
-See example below:
+After you switch to edit mode, scroll down to update your URLs, replacing "edition_template" in the base URL with **your edition's repository name** and replacing "recoveryhub" in the URL with **your GitHub username**.
+See formulas and examples below:

-EXAMPLE/IMAGE

-We've also provided the URL formulas, followed by an example below.
-URL FORMULA
+URL Formula

 `https://` + `username` + `.` + `github.io` + `/`

-EXAMPLE
+IMAGE (highlight what will be removed)

+Example

 `https://KezMill.github.io`

+Image (highlight updated)

-BASE URL FORMULA
+Base URL Formula

 `/edition respoitory name`

+IMAGE (highlight what will be removed)

 EXAMPLE

 `/edition_test_km`

+IMAGE (highlight updated)

+> `**Note**`:

 You can either update your URLs before or after you publish your site.
 GitHub provides both on [name of page] once your site has become live.
 See <span style="color: #265095;">[Step 5](#publishing-your-edition-site-with-github-pages)</span> for more information on publishing your site with GitHub pages.